kraianyn/distress/app/Ideas.md

 When updating an entity from a page opened from another entity page, the change is not reflected on the first page.

+Action icon buttons on entity pages have a tiny built-in padding.

 # Cloud